Moh-Snoussi/typeit-gpt/readme.md

 # TypeItGpt

-A simple library to type a message char by char, with a blinking cursor, that looks like a chatGPT answer.
+A simple library to type a message char by char, with a blinking cursor, that looks like the chatGPT answer.

 ## Demo